How to find a job in Germany for a foreigner

 Yes, there are traditional job boards, but they have their “cons”:

-- It is not always clear from a job posting whether a company is ready to help a new employee with relocation (transport, housing, adoptation programs…).
+- It is not always clear from a job posting whether a company is ready to help a new employee with relocation (transport, housing, adaptation programs…).

 - Required language.
-There are plenty of companies in Germany (especcially in Tech industry) which are ready to hire professionals just with fluent English.
+There are plenty of companies in Germany (especially in Tech industry) which are ready to hire professionals just with fluent English.
 Others, on the contrary, require a certain level of Deutsch from an employee.
-This information is not always clear when browse traditional job boards.
+This information is not always clear when browsing traditional job boards.

-These three obstackles usually make the process of finding a new job in Germany for a foreigner rather complicated.
+These three obstacles usually make the process of finding a new job in Germany for a foreigner rather complicated.
 I know it from my own experience.

 And here is my advice regarding finding a job in Germany for relocation:

 - Choose the city you would like to live in.
-All regions in Germany has their advantages and dissadvantages.
-For examle, Berlin is a real melting-pot – multinational and comparably cheap place to live.
-It is vibrant city with a lot of up-and-coming companies.
-The city has a lot of career opportunities for english speaking foreigners.
-At the same time people say that “Berlin – is not real Germany”.
-And it could be really comfortable for young people below 40 to be based there, but not the best fit for middle aged families with children.
+All regions in Germany have their advantages and disadvantages.
+For example, Berlin is a real melting-pot – multinational and comparably cheap place to live.
+It is a vibrant city with a lot of up-and-coming companies.
+The city has a lot of career opportunities for English speaking foreigners.
+At the same time, people say that “Berlin – is not real Germany”.
+And it could be really comfortable for young people below 40 to be based there, but not the best fit for middle-aged families with children.

 - Draw up and furnish your resume.
 Making your resume in a right way is not easy.
 Probably it will take you several days to draw up it correctly pointing out all the things that could be important for an employer.